Flagsmith/flagsmith-frontend/README.md

 If you have any questions about our projects you can email <a href="mailto:projects@solidstategroup.com">projects@solidstategroup.com</a>.

-## Running locally against your own Bullet Train API instance
+## Running locally against your own Flagsmith API instance

-We use Bullet Train to manage features we rollout, if you are using your own bullet train environment (i.e. by editing project_x.js-> bulletTrain) then you will need to have a replica of our flags.
+We use Bullet Train to manage features we rollout, if you are using your own flagsmith environment (i.e. by editing project_x.js-> bulletTrain) then you will need to have a replica of our flags.

 A list of the flags and remote config we're currently using in production can be found here https://gist.github.com/kyle-ssg/55f3b869c28bdd13c02c6688bc76c67f.